“In meditation we are constantly discovering who and what we are.” – Chögyam Trungpa Rinpoche

 Mondays at Westside Center & Fridays at Eagle Rock Center; (7.30pm – 9pm): A group for anyone in their 20s and 30s who is interested in learning and experiencing the benefits of meditation and socializing other like-minded individuals.
 Learn more

 Yoga is so much more than just about the physical; it is a tool to unite body and mind with our true nature and will prepare us to sit more comfortably in our meditation practice.
 Join us weekly at our two Los Angeles centers for weekly Yoga.
 Open to all.
 Learn more

 A meditation and sharing support group with the purpose of bringing together the practice of meditation, the Shambhala and Buddhist teachings, and the Twelve Steps of Recovery with the goal of integrating the basic sanity of the Dharma and the basic goodness of meditation with our commitment to abstinence.
 We welcome all those who wish to share in these common interests.
 Learn more

 The Healing Circle: First Saturday of the month (10:30am – 1:30pm), Eagle Rock Center

-Creativity Lab: Second Saturday each month at Westside Center; (11am – 1pm).
+Creativity Lab: Second Saturday each month, alternating between the Westside and Eagle Rock Centers; (11am – 1pm).
 Open to all.
 No art experience or meditation experience necessary!

 Family Groups: Third Sunday each month (1pm – 2:30pm), Eagle Rock Center.
 New families welcome!